jschnab/systems_design/instagram/README.md

 * `image_id`: uuid
 * `image_path`: text

-The partition size is proportional to the number of images owned by users, on average.
-After a year, a user has uploaded 10^2 images, so the average partition size is 10^2.
+The partition size is proportional to the number of images owned by users.
+At most, the partition size should be 10^4 (10,000 images uploaded by a user), corresponding to a physical size of 10^6 bytes (1MB).

 Read query 2 is satisfied by the table `images.